Hello All,

 </x-guest-layout>

-Step 9 : Add Column in Database
+Step 9: Add a Column in the Database

 php artisan make:migration Add_Facebook_Id_To_Users